Searching for long time scales without fine tuning: Introduction

-In the cases where we can decouple the organism from its environment, the long time scales in behavior must come from long time scales in the generator of behaviors, the nervous system.
+How do those time scales emerge from the generator of the behavior, the nervous system?
 While transient responses of individual neurons decay on the time scale of tens of milliseconds, autonomous behaviors can last orders of magnitude longer.
 We see this when we hold a string of numbers in our heads for tens of seconds before dialing a phone, and when a musician plays a piece from memory that lasts many minutes.
-Experimentally, long time scales in behavior have been associated with persistent neural activities, where after a pulse stimulation, some neurons are found to hold their firing rate at specific values that encode the transient stimuli~\cite{aksay_vivo_2001, brody_timing_2003, major_plasticity_2004, major_plasticity_2004-1, major_persistent_2004, srimal_persistent_2008}.
+While this emergence of long time scales can arise from the coupling of living systems to a slowly fluctuating environment~\cite{costa2024fluctuating, morrell2021latent, schwab2014zipf} such as the day-night cycle, experimental evidences support that long time scales can be generated by interactions of the neurons.
+On one hand, single long time scales in behavior have been associated with persistent neural activities, where after a pulse stimulation, some neurons are found to hold their firing rate at specific values that encode the transient stimuli~\cite{aksay_vivo_2001, brody_timing_2003, major_plasticity_2004, major_plasticity_2004-1, major_persistent_2004, srimal_persistent_2008}.
+On the other hand, a wide range of persistent time scales has been observed, e.g. in various cortical areas of monkeys~\cite{murray2014hierarchy, bernacchia2011reservoir} and macaque prefrontal cortex~\cite{rigotti2010internal}, as well as within the same local circuit such as the larval zebrafish oculomotor system~\cite{miri2011spatial}.
+Moreover, in the mouse hippocampus, coarse-graining neuronal activities has uncovered reproducible scaling behaviors of networks of 1000+ neurons~\cite{meshulam2019coarse}.
+As verified both biologically and computationally, these multidimensional dynamics allow the network to integrate information at a broad range of timescales, which are beneficial for decision making~\cite{chaudhuri2015large}, memory storage~\cite{fusi2005cascade}, task switching~\cite{rigotti2010internal}, and better prediction of multiscale dynamics~\cite{tanaka2022reservoir}.
+All of these observations motivate a search for mechanisms allowing the emergence of long time scales.